• Playbook

 • Is incapable of propelling the vehicle at a speed of greater than 20 miles per hour on level ground.

-Above all, respect other trail users, have fun and be safe.
+Above all, respect other trail users, watch your speed, have fun and be safe.
 Here are some favorites bike paths and trails to consider:

 Location: 21690 NE Neff Rd.

-BMX Park: High Desert BMX operates a private BMX track onsite at Big Sky Park.
-To learn more about the BMX park or BMX offerings, contact High Desert BMX.
+BMX Park: Bend BMX operates a private BMX track onsite at Big Sky Park.
+To learn more, contact Bend BMX.

 A group cycling in Riverbend Park